riverdev/Ground-Zero-NestJS/src/auth-fb/readme/auth-fb.readme.md

 1. */register - Uses firebase/auth to authenticate & add a new user to Firebase's Auth-User internal DB*
 2. */login/ - Uses firebase/auth to login but then also uses firebase/firestore to get the data of the app's User db*

-## Issues
-1. The e2e tests wont work without some preperation, they give out an error:
-    **FirebaseError: Firebase: Error (auth/invalid-api-key).**

-2. In order to run them you need to comment out the wireup to firebase as explained here:
-    Go to the AppModule and comment out : imports  : AuthFbModule
-       providers: FirebaseService